Arabella Churchill (royal mistress): Biography

 Arabella was a daughter of Sir Winston Churchill and sister of John Churchill, 1st Duke of Marlborough; her other brothers were George Churchill, Admiral of the Blue and General Charles Churchill.
-The Churchills' loyalty to the royal household was ardent; their only feeling about Arabella's seduction by King James II "seems to have been a joyful surprise that so plain a girl had attained such high preferment".

-James, then Duke of York, began his adulterous affair with Arabella Churchill, around 1665, while he was still married to Anne Hyde.
-Churchill became the duchess's lady-in-waiting in that year, and gave birth to two children during Anne's lifetime.
+James, then Duke of York, began his adulterous affair with Arabella around 1665, while he was still married to Anne Hyde.
+She became the duchess's lady-in-waiting in that year.
+The Churchills' only feeling about Arabella's seduction by King James II "seems to have been a joyful surprise that so plain a girl had attained such high preferment".

-She often displayed the quick wit and lively intelligence which bound James to her through ten years and four children.
+Arabella gave birth to two children during Anne's lifetime, and James would remain with her through ten years and four children in total.

 On 1 June 1680 at the Church of Holy Trinity, Minories, London, she married Charles Godfrey and had three more children.
-They lived happily together for more than three decades.
+They lived together for more than three decades.

 Godfrey died in 1714, at the age of 67.
 She survived him by 16 years, dying in 1730 aged 82.